How Appliances Sell Your Home Faster

 Although a flashy kitchen with statement-making wall paint and not-your-average colour appliances can be an enjoyable renovation to perform, it's not always practical.
 It can limit the number of people that show interest in purchasing the home.
 Instead, stick to a simple style that features a neutral palette.
 Select countertops and cabinets that will easily complement and accommodate a wide variety of styles and colour preferences.
 If it feels a little bland, try adding some greenery for a little pop of colour and life.

-De-Clutter, Organize, and Clean
+De-Clutter, Organise, and Clean

 There is nothing more off-putting to potential buyers than a small, cluttered kitchen.
 If you have small appliances filling the countertops, photos, magnets and memos hanging off the fridge, and containers of spices strewn around the stove, it's going to make your space feel even smaller.